oskarbraten/oberon-net/README.md

 Zelda is a lightweight application-level network protocol for use in real-time applications.
 It is built on UDP and provides lightweight virtual connections and estimation of Round-trip time.
 The API is inspired by [laminar](https://github.com/amethyst/laminar).

-Zelda does not provide any reliability and is instead developed to be used alongside other reliable protocols (for example TCP).
+Zelda does not provide any reliability and is instead developed to be used alongside other reliable protocols (for example TCP) or with a reliability layer on top.

 ## Features
  * [x] Virtual connections